EdisonLabs/sns-publish-workflow-status-action/README.md

-# SNS Publich Workflow Status Action
+# AWS SNS Publish Workflow Status Action

-This repository contains an action that resolves the current Workflow Run conclusion and sends a SNS message to the topic provided.
+This repository contains an action that resolves the current Workflow Run conclusion and sends a SNS (Amazon Simple Notification Service) message to the topic provided.

-## Actions

-#### Inputs
+## Inputs

 | Name | Type | Description |
 | ---- | ---- | ----------- |